open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 ## What is Observability?

 Observability lets us understand a system from the outside, by letting us ask questions about that system without knowing its inner workings.
-Furthermore, allows us to easily troubleshoot and handle novel problems (i.e. "unknown unknowns”), and helps us answer the question, "Why is this happening?"
+Furthermore, it allows us to easily troubleshoot and handle novel problems (i.e. unknown unknowns), and helps us answer the question, "Why is this happening?"

 In order to be able to ask those questions about a system, the application must be properly instrumented.
 That is, the application code must emit